Volesti: Volume Approximation and Sampling for Convex Polytopes in R: Package

+We use the Random Directions Hit-and-Run (RDHR) walk.
+Other choices are: Coordinate Directions Hit-and-Run (CDHR), Ball Walk (BaW) and Billiard Walk (BiW).
+Setting the parameter \code{burn-in} to 1000 means that \pkg{volesti} burns the first 1000 points RDHR generates; setting walk\_length to 5 means that we keep in the list one every five generated points.
+The default choice for the target distribution is the uniform distribution.

+To evaluate the efficiency of \pkg{volesti} sampling routines one could measure the run-time and estimate the effective sample size~\citep{geyer11} per second.
+To estimate the effective sample size in {R}, a standard choice is the package \CRANpkg{coda}~\citep{coda}.
+In~\citep{volesti_blog} benchmarks show that \pkg{volesti} can be up to $\sim 2\, 500$ times faster than \CRANpkg{hitandrun} for uniform sampling from a polytope.

-Using \pkg{volesti} and \proglang{R} we can empirically study the mixing time of the geometric random walks implemented in \pkg{volesti}.
+Moreover, using \pkg{volesti} and {R} we can empirically study the mixing time of the geometric random walks implemented in \pkg{volesti}.
 To this end, we sample uniformly from a random rotation of the 200-dimensional hypercube $[-1,1]^{200}$.
-Then we map the points back to $[-1,1]^{200}$ using the inverse transformation and then we project all the sample points on $\RR^3$, or equivalently on the 3D cube $[-1,1]^3$, by keeping the first three coordinates.
-We plot the results in Figure~\ref{fig:sampling_eg}.
-The following script performs those computations (plot scripts in the Appendix~\ref{apnd:fig5}).
-The function \code{rotate\_polytope()} rotates randomly a polytope and returns the rotated polytope and the matrix of the linear transformation; for more details see Section~\ref{subsec:rotate_inner_ball}.
+First, we generate the hypercube and use \code{rotate\_polytope()} that returns the rotated polytope and the matrix of the linear transformation.